“My face is burning!” I yelled as we were running through the storm of swirling wind and snow. “This might not have been a good idea.”

-The aches, the pain, the incredible effort exerted each time I have gone out to run is too valuable to have slip through my fingers.
+The aches, the pain, the incredible effort exerted each time I’ve gone out to run is too valuable to have slip through my fingers.

 Over the winter, I’m determined to keep running.
-When we are staying in hotels or the weather is nice, it is a little easier to get in a workout.
+When we are staying in hotels or the weather is nice, it’s a little easier to get in a workout.

 But living in Michigan in December without access to a treadmill or running track?

 To go out and run through the storm.

 So there we were… running.
 Outside.

 I was unprepared for the onslaught of the elements.

 My body cried out against every step.

 “Next time,” I said, all while thinking there might not be a next time, “Next time, I need a scarf.
 Or a face mask.
 This is miserable!”